kentomas/kentomas.github.io/docs/Glossary/Glossary.md

 Unable to be changed.

+## Service Principal

+A Service Principal is an identity created for use by applications or services within a Microsoft Azure subscription.
+It allows the application or service to authenticate to Azure resources and perform actions with the permissions granted to the principal.
+This allows for more granular control over access to Azure resources, as permissions can be granted or revoked for a specific Service Principal, rather than for an entire user or service.

 ## Ubiquitous Language

 A ubiquitous language is a vocabulary shared by everyone involved in a project, from domain experts to stakeholders, to project managers, to developers.